occipital/django-content-settings/README.md

 1. **Type-Agnostic Variable Creation**: Users can create variables of any type, making the module highly adaptable to various needs.
 2. **Editability from Django Admin Panel**: Seamless integration with the Django admin panel allows for effortless editing of variables.
-3. **Flaxable permission model**: Every setting can have own permission rule for view, edit, fetch in API and view changes history.
+3. **Flexible permission model**: Every setting can have its own permission rule for viewing, editing, fetching in API, and viewing changes history.
-4. **Preview**: Preview setting before apply and addition option to preview setting change right on site.
+4. **Preview**: Preview the setting before applying and the option to preview the setting changes right on site.
 5. **Caching System**: Ensures high performance, negating the impact of variable complexity on code execution speed.
+6. **Export & Import**: Massively dump configuration into a file and massively load configuration from the file using UI or/and commands.

 ### Additional Admin Panel Functionalities